fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 You can check at any time which datasets are provided by a node with :
 ```
-$ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node dataset list
+$ fedbiomed node dataset list
 ```

-When no dataset is provided by the node, the command `${FEDBIOMED_DIR}/scripts/fedbiomed_run node dataset list` will answer `No data has been set up.` as its final output line.
+When no dataset is provided by the node, the command `fedbiomed node dataset list` will answer `No data has been set up.` as its final output line.

 #### Starting more nodes

-To launch and configure more than one node, specify a different (non-default) configuration file for all commands related a the subsequent node.

-For example to launch and add a dataset to a second node using the `config2.ini` configuration file :
+To launch and configure more than one node, specify a different (non-default) configuration file for all commands related to the subsequent node.
+For example, to launch and add a dataset to a second node, replace <path-to-my-second-component> with a relative or absolute path to the component folder.
+The folder will be created if it does not already exist.

 ```
-$ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node --config config2.ini start
+$ fedbiomed node --path <path-to-my-second-component> start
-$ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node --config config2.ini dataset list
+$ fedbiomed node -d <path-to-my-second-component> dataset list
-$ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node --config config2.ini dataset add
+$ fedbiomed node -d <path-to-my-second-component>  dataset add
 ```

-**Warning : if you launch more than one node with the same configuration file, no error is detected, but the nodes are not functional**
+**Warning : if you launch more than one node with the same directory specification, no error is detected, but the nodes are not functional**

 ### Researcher